Grimes helps No. 2 seed Houston rally past Rutgers, 63-60

 Their showdown for the Sweet 16 was physical enough it made sense to play it in a football stadium.

 Caleb McConnel hit the deck a half-dozen times for Rutgers.
 Houston big man Reggie Chaney was ready to throw down with anybody wearing red.
-By the time the first half ended, and the Scarlet Knights had forged a 30-27 lead, Rutgers and Houston each had two regulars mired in foul trouble.
+By the time the first half ended, and the Scarlet Knights had forged a 30-27 lead, Rutgers and Houston each had two regulars mired in foul trouble and it seemed that everyone was carrying a bruise.

+“They were being physical,” Sampson said, “and Rutgers is just so big.”

 Even worse for the Cougars?
 The sight of Jarreau, the body blows having taken their toll, clutching his hip as he headed to the bench.
 Trainers spent several minutes working on the do-everything guard before he returned to the game.